 New York City’s “Bloomberg Soda Ban” Dies With Appeals Court Ruling

 JUNE 27, 2014

 While the large-soda ban is out of the picture in New York City, the beverage industry still could face a set of regulatory challenges.
-Affirming two lower court decisions, New York’s highest court invalidated a New York City regulation limiting the size of soda containers sold at restaurants.
+In New York Statewide Coalition of Hispanic Chambers of Commerce v.
 The Next Soda-Wars Front?
-Pigott Jr.

 Humanizing Business and Helping CFOs with Change

 JUNE 1, 2012

 The first is a session that I’ll be doing at BlogWorld Expo in New York City , along with my coauthor Maddie Grant and Amy Ward, who is the Membership Director at the Nonprofit Technology Network (NTEN).
 Consulting.
 Speaking.
 About.
 Contact.
 Generations.
 Humanize.
 Books: Jamie Notter.
 Leadership insight.right when you need it.
 Humanizing Business and Helping CFOs with Change.
 Posted June 1, 2012. in Announcements , Change , Humanize.
 Tweet.